-You should decide upon what type of storage space you require in the bathroom.
+You should decide on what type of storage space you require in the bathroom.
 If you plan to store bath linen, towels, toiletries and cleaning supplies, the cabinets and shelves should be designed in a way that suits your needs.
 The most effective utilization of space is provided by built-in drawers, adjustable shelves, wall niches, and hooks.

 What features of your existing bathroom do you like or dislike?

-You should also observe your friends’ bathrooms and take a note of the features that you would like to have in your remodeled bathroom.
+You should also observe your friends’ bathrooms and take note of the features that you would like to have in your remodeled bathroom.
 You should especially look for fixtures, space utilization, and lighting.